MediaComem/comem-archidep/TEST-MATTER.md

     * What a process is.
     * What a process ID is and what the `ps` command does.
     * What an exit status is and what is the difference between and exit status of zero and a non-zero exit status.
-    * What a Unix stream is and what are the 3 standard streams (standard input, standard output and standard error).
     * What a Unix pipeline is and the syntax used to pipe commands together.
     * What a Unix signal is and what the `kill` command does.